tobieabel/workshop-assistant/README.md

 # Workshop Assistant Application

-A full-stack web application for managing and viewing PDF lesson plans with text extraction capabilities.
+A full-stack web application for managing and viewing PDF lesson plans with text extraction capabilities and an AI teaching assistant powered by LiveKit.

 ## Architecture Overview